Kendyl Jacox

-Kendyl LeMarc Jacox (born June 10, 1975) is a former American football offensive guard.
-He most recently played for the Miami Dolphins, and college football at Kansas State University.
+Kendyl LeMarc Jacox (born June 10, 1975) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Kansas State Wildcats.

-Jacox appeared in 58 games for the Chargers between 1998–2001, including 30 starts.
-After signing with the New Orleans Saints in 2002, Jacox appeared in 56 games - starting all but one - between 2002-2005.
+Jacox appeared in 58 games for the San Diego Chargers between 1998 and 2001, including 30 starts.
+After signing with the New Orleans Saints in 2002, Jacox appeared in 56 games - starting all but one - between 2002 and 2005.

 After a rash of injuries at the right guard position during training camp and preseason, the Miami Dolphins signed Jacox as a free agent on September 3, 2006.
 Jacox has started one game at right guard for the Dolphins 2006 and has played in a reserve role for the other games.